Vyral/gary-jacklin-recruiting/_drafts/why-you-should-be-preaching-this-message-to-all-homeowners.md

 {% include youtube.html %}

-There’s a huge opportunity in our market for a specific type of homeowner.
-Here’s how they can take advantage of a favorable market.
+<center>There’s a huge opportunity in our market for a specific type of homeowner.
+Here’s how they can take advantage of a favorable market.</center>

 No matter what noise you’re hearing out there right now, there are a couple of facts that you need to know about our real estate market.